elizabethdaly/numpy-random/README.md

 There are other experiemnts where the output is discrete rather than continuous.
 The simplest example of such an experiment is to imagine flipping a coin a number of times and attempting to predict how often each of the possible outcomes, heads (H) or tails (T), will occur.
 Here, the possible outcomes are discrete (H or T) and each is as likely to occur as the other with a fair coin.
 The coin toss experiment could be simulated using a discrete PDF such as the binomial distribution.
 The numpy.random package provides the ability to simulate any random process as it can be used to generate sample values from many types of probability distribution.

 The **cumulative probability distribution (CDF)** of a random variable X, with a given PDF, is the probability that X will have values less than or equal to x.
 The CDF is obtained by integrating the PDF up to x; it is the area under the PDF curve up to x.
 So, if we know the distribution of some random variable X, we can make predictions about the probabitily that X will lie inside a specified range using its CDF.
-I demonstrate this in the notebook.
+I demonstrate this in the notebook for some of the distributions.
 <!--pics of pdf and cdf maybe -->

 ## 3. Simple random data and Permutations <a name="section2"></a>

-### 3 (i) Simple random data functions <a name="sec2SRD"></a>
+### 3 i Simple random data functions <a name="sec2SRD"></a>
 The simple random data functions in the numpy.random package allow for the generation of arrays of random numbers of different types (floats, integers), within specified ranges, or from a provided array.
 The easiest way to explain the range of functionality provided is to illustrate with a few functions.
 Some functions on the documentation page appear to have identical explanations, but it turns out that some are deprecated (allowed but discouraged) and others are aliases to a single function.

-### 3 (ii) Permutations functions <a name="sec2PER"></a>
+### 3 ii Permutations functions <a name="sec2PER"></a>
 The permutations functions provide for random shuffling of data.

 ## 4. Examples of distributions functions <a name="section3"></a>